 “No place is 100% safe, so I will go where I am compelled to go”, Christine Krzyszton wrote in this article for Frugal Travel Guy.
 “If I’m going to continue to travel, there is always going to be some risk in doing so.
 Would it be safer to visit the cities that have already had incidences of violence or visit new ones?
 There is no way to know, so I just have to keep traveling to the places I have planned without fear.
 I also have trips to Paris and Jakarta coming up and I do not plan on canceling them.
 Why?
 Because even though the city I plan to visit may be the next target, I can’t just cross every destination off my list.”

-written by Robert Firpo-Cappiello for Budget Travel gives recommendations on ten desirable yet controversial travel spots to which you should either travel or avoid.
+This recent article written by Robert Firpo-Cappiello for Budget Travel gives recommendations on ten desirable yet controversial travel spots to which you should either travel or avoid.

 Paris is safe.